awronski/allegro-nice-api/README.md

 # allegro-nice-api
-Flexible and easy to use java api for allegro service.
+Flexible and easy to use java api for allegro service focused on trading operation on allegro platform.

 ## Initialize object
 ```java